usask-arg/lotus-regression/docs/source/index.rst

 Satellite Datasets
 ^^^^^^^^^^^^^^^^^^
-Here the piecewise linear trends are calculated for three satellite datasets.
-Both the GOZCARDS and SBUV datasets are not deseasonalized, so seasonal components are added to the predictors prior to fitting.
+Here the piecewise linear trends are calculated for different satellite datasets.
+The GOZCARDS dataset is not deseasonalized, so seasonal components are added to the predictors prior to fitting.

 .. toctree::
    :maxdepth: 2